solarslurpi/GrowBuddies/docs/snifferbuddy.md

 Plot of SnifferBuddyReadings for vpd.
 :::

-The results point to an average vpd at that date/time range at about 1.3.
+The results point to an average vpd at that date/time range of about 1.3.
 ### Analyze Readings
 Looking at [FLU's VPD Chart](https://www.canr.msu.edu/floriculture/uploads/files/Water%20VPD.pdf)
 :::{figure} images/vpd_chart.jpg